-The capabilities and information-processing requirements supporting them that I have been discussing are ignored by researchers who claim that intelligent robots require only the right physical mode of interaction with the environment, not central reasoning capabilities.
-Some have supported this claim by referring to or demonstrating "passive walkers" http://www.youtube.com/watch?v=N64KOQkbyiI.
-Try putting a brick in front of a passive walker.
-I'll refrain from naming and embarrassing authors who, for a while, enthusiastically used such toys as pointers to a "New artificial intelligence", using labels such as "embodied", "enactivist", "behaviour based", and "situated", to characterise their new acclaimed paradigm -- not realising that those approaches are at least as selective as the older reasoning based approaches that they criticised.
-(Some of that history was presented in Boden (2006).
+Some (whom I'll not mention to avoid embarrassing them) have attempted to support claims that only interactions with the immediate environment are needed for intelligence by referring to or demonstrating "passive walkers", 6/- without saying what will happen if a brick is in the way of a passive walker, or if part of the walking route starts to slope uphill.
+Such toys are interesting and entertaining but do not indicate any need for a "New artificial intelligence", using labels such as "embodied", "enactivist", "behaviour based", and "situated", to characterise their new paradigm.
+Those new approaches are at least as selective as the older reasoning based approaches that they criticised, though in different ways.
+(Some of that history is presented in Boden's survey [1].)
 The requirements for perception and action mechanisms differ according to which "central" layers the organism has.
-For instance, for an organism able to use deliberative capabilities to think of evaluate and select multi-step plans, where most of the actions will occur in situations that do not exist yet, it is not enough to identify objects and their relationships (pencil, mug, handle of mug, book, window-frame, etc.) in a current visual percept.
-It is also necessary to be able to "think ahead" about possible actions at a suitable level of abstraction, derived from what is perceived.
+For instance, for an organism able to use deliberative capabilities to think of, evaluate, and select multi-step plans, where most of the actions will occur in situations that do not exist yet, it is not enough to identify objects and their relationships (pencil, mug, handle of mug, book, window-frame, etc.) in a current visual percept.
+It is also necessary to be able to "think ahead" about possible actions at a suitable level of abstraction, including consideration of objects not yet known, requiring a potentially infinite variety of possible sensory and motor patterns.